 Children should never have to worry about where or when they will have their next meal.
 But when school lets out, children may lose access to their primary source of food.
-In Cook County, 1 in 5 children is at risk of hunger and more than 37 percent of the people who receive food from the Greater Chicago Food Depository are children.
+In Cook County, 1 in 5 children are at risk of hunger and more than 37 percent of the people who receive food from the Greater Chicago Food Depository are children.
 The Kids Cafe program provides children with nutritious meals at after-school programs and during the summer at sites throughout Cook County.
-Kids Cafes operate after-school, during the summer and some sites run year round.

 The link between child nutrition and mental and physical growth is well established.
 Lack of proper nourishment can affect healthy development.
 Children who go hungry can fall behind in virtually every way – physically, behaviorally and academically.

 Each Kids Cafe meal includes a protein, complex carbohydrates, vegetables, fruit and dairy and accordance with USDA nutritional guidelines for children.
 Meals are made available to eligible participants without regard to race, color, sex, age, disability or national origin.

 The Kids Cafe program is an initiative of Feeding America and is administered locally by the Greater Chicago Food Depository.
 The Food Depository distributes approximately 3,000 meals each day to more than 60 after-school and 80 summer programs in Cook County.
 During fiscal year 2012-2013, more than 721,000 meals were distributed to children across Cook County.
 Many of the nutritious meals distributed to Kids Cafe sites are prepared by Chicago’s Community Kitchens (CCK) – the Food Depository’s foodservice training program for unemployed and underemployed adults.